 South Koreans head to polls despite global pandemic

-[SEOUL] Temperature checks on voters, separate booths for those with fevers, special polling stations for the quarantined: South Koreans headed to the polls on Wednesday with a big turnout expected despite the coronavirus threat.
+[SEOUL] South Korean voters turned out in force Wednesday despite the coronavirus threat, putting on compulsory face masks and gloves to cast their ballots in a parliamentary election.

-South Korea is the first country with a major virus outbreak to hold a national election since the global pandemic began, and a complex web of safety measures was spun around the ballot, as well as the campaigning that preceded it.
+South Korea is among the first countries with a major virus outbreak to hold a national vote since the global pandemic began, and a raft of safety measures were in place around the poll.

-The parliamentary poll vote kicked off at 6am (2100 GMT Tuesday) with 43.9 million voters eligible to cast their ballots.
+The parliamentary election - widely expected to bolster the ruling Democratic party's position - kicked off with 43.9 million voters eligible to cast ballots.

-"Please go to the polling stations tomorrow and show that you are the owners of this country."

-South Korea was among the first countries to be hit by the virus outside China, where the coronavirus first emerged.
+Voters in obligatory masks lined up at least one metre apart outside polling stations and had their temperatures checked before being allowed in.

+"Because of the coronavirus, people are keeping their distance and everyone is wearing gloves."

-For a time South Korea had the world's second-largest outbreak, before it was largely brought under control through a widespread testing and a contact-tracing drive.
+For a time, the country had the world's second-largest outbreak, before it was largely brought under control through widespread testing and a contact-tracing drive, along with widely observed social distancing.

-Those self-quarantining at home will be allowed out to vote in a 100-minute window around the polls' 6.00pm close, as long as they do not show virus symptoms.
+Those self-quarantining at home will be allowed to vote immediately after the polls close at 6.00 pm (0900 GMT), as long as they do not show virus symptoms, and must return to their residences by 7.00 pm.

-Special polling stations were set up at eight central quarantine facilities at the weekend to enable residents to vote.
+Special polling stations were set up at eight central quarantine facilities at the weekend to enable the confined to vote.

 But anyone who is staying at home and has developed symptoms is effectively disenfranchised.

-Campaigning has also been affected by the outbreak: instead of the traditional handshakes and distributing of name cards, candidates have been keeping their distance from citizens, bowing and offering an occasional fist bump.
+Campaigning was also affected by the outbreak: instead of the traditional handshakes and distributing of name cards, candidates kept their distance from citizens, bowing and offering an occasional fist bump.

-Many have turned to online media such as Youtube and Instagram to connect with voters, while some have even volunteered to disinfect parts of their constituencies.
+Many turned to online media such as YouTube and Instagram to connect with voters, while some even volunteered to disinfect parts of their constituencies.

 A survey conducted by Gallup Korea last week showed that 27 per cent of respondents were reluctant to vote due to the epidemic.

-But 72 per cent said they were not worried, and a high turnout is expected after 11.7 million people, including President Moon Jae In, voted early over the weekend.
+But 72 per cent said they were not worried, and a high turnout had been expected after 11.7 million people, including President Moon Jae-in, voted early over the weekend.

+Turnout had reached 56.5 per cent at 3.00 pm, 10 percentage points up on the same time at the last parliamentary elections in 2016.

 South Korea's relatively quick and effective handling of the epidemic has been a boon for the left-leaning Moon ahead of the vote, largely seen as a referendum on his performance.

-Just a few months ago he was assailed by critics over sluggish economic growth and his dovish approach to North Korea.
+Just a few months ago he was assailed by critics over sluggish economic growth and his dovish approach to the nuclear-armed North.

-But fewer than 40 new coronavirus cases were recorded on each of the six days up to and including Monday, the latest available figures.

 Mr Moon's position is not at issue as he is directly elected, but while his Democratic party is the largest in parliament it does not hold a majority, relying on minority support to pass legislation.

-The country uses a mix of first-past-the-post constituencies and proportional representation, and some high school students are voting for the first time after Seoul lowered the age limit from 19 to 18.
+The country uses a mix of first-past-the-post constituencies and proportional representation, and some high school students were voting for the first time after Seoul lowered the age limit from 19 to 18.

 AFP